Magneto: Combining Small and Large Language Models for Schema Matching: Experimental Evaluation

 The LLM-based re-ranking approach improves over the bipartite.
-For example, at $k=5$, we observe a 12.3\% absolute improvement in Recall@GT over the bipartite baseline, rising from 0.404 to 0.454.
-Mean Reciprocal Rank (MRR) demonstrates even more promising gains, from 0.551 to 0.605—a 9.8\% increase.
-While MRR continues to improve with more columns, processing all target table columns becomes computationally infeasible for large schemas.
-That is why we argue for combining a retriever with an LLM-based re-ranker for schema matching.
-Note that candidates that are not forwarded to the reranker are assigned lower scores, this leads to a decrease in Recall@GT since it considers all pairs based on these scores.
+For example, at $k=5$, we observe a 6.7\% improvement in MRR over the bipartite baseline, rising from 0.731 to 0.780.
+Recall@GT shows even more promising gains, from 0.375 to 0.475—a 26.7\% increase.
+Increasing $k$ enhances MRR, although non-forwarded candidates score lower, reducing Recall@GT which considers all pairs.

-As the number of columns increases, computational costs grow.
-The runtime reflects the latency of API-based LLM requests.
-However, we can expect similar trends with alternative LLM approaches, as prompts with increasing length become more challenging for LLMs~\cite{wan2024efficient}.
-Still, the runtime remains practical and competitive for usable values of $k$, as demonstrated in our scalability experiment.
-We used $k=20$ for our other experiments, as it balances good MRR, Recall@GT, and practical runtime across GDC and other datasets.
+When all schemas sent to the LLM reranker, both GPT-4o-mini (All Schema) and LLaMA3.3-70B (Llama), the performance is lower than all \alg variations.
+Furthermore, runtime increases with column count and is substantial when reranking all schemas, reaching over 6,000 seconds per table for GPT-4o due to LLM API latency.
+In contrast, when the SLM-based retriever is used, the runtime remains practical.
+We used $k=20$ for our other experiments, as it balances good MRR, Recall@GT, and runtime across \GDC and other datasets.
+These results demonstrate the effectiveness of combining SLMs and LLMs for \smabrev.